The following guide provides information about the ban on plastic shopping bags, plastic barrier bags and plastic food bag tags.

 There will also be exemptions for:

-• In line with plastic bag bans in Western Australia and the ACT reusable bags made, in whole or in part, of one or more of the following fabrics will be permitted:
+- In line with plastic bag bans in place in Western Australia and the ACT reusable bags made, in whole or in part, of one or more of the following fabrics will be permitted:

 Plastic food bag tags